TvdW/ruler-of-exchange/README.md

 ## License

 This is free open-source software.
+For more details, see `LICENSE`